abstract-open-solutions/djc.recipe/djc/recipe/README.rst

     If specified, defines directories from which to copy the static files that have to go in ``static-directory``: see `Static origin`_ for more details.

+assets-origin
+    If specified, defines directories from which to copy static files that have to go in ``assets-directory``.

 link-static-origin
     Boolean value, defaults to ``false``.
 If set, the files will be symlinked instead of copied.
 Does work only on unix.